xaydras-2/V-A-Downloader-extension/README.md

     fastapi dev app.py
 ```

+## Update

+### some updates

+#### i already mention all the updates in a commit this just more explaination(yapping)

+you'll need to, first to install an extension, inside your default browser or whatever browser you tyipcaly use, that will help you extract your cookies from youtube and then use it inside the code, so please the file that's going to be exported, move it inside the Backend folder, or change the Dir inside the command dic

 it will run in the port 8000
 ## Donation
 If you'd like to donate, you can do so via my PayPal: